Disappearance of Arianna Fitts: Search for the missing child

 Efforts are ongoing to locate the missing toddler.
 The police investigated homes in Emeryville, Oakland, and Daly City, California and cited that those who had last seen Fitts were uncooperative with the initial interview process.
 Police identified three people of interest at a press conference, who were named as Helena and Devin Martin and Siolo Hearne.
 The sisters of Nicole Fitts told media outlets that they still believe that Arianna is alive, and one told reporters that she believed; "Someone wanted Arianna as their own [child]."

 The family created a website to highlight the search, and offered a $10,000 USD reward to anyone with information that may help them locate Arianna and her safe return.
 Best Buy also offered a $10,000 USD reward for direct information regarding Arianna.
 In 2021, police raised the reward for information about Arianna to $100,000 USD.
 In 2022, San Francisco and the FBI announced the increase of the reward for leads to $250,000.
+There are several established tiplines to report tips and remain anonymous that are listed on the website the family created.

 In April 2021 San Francisco Police released a rendering of a forensic sketch of Arianna that had been age progressed to 7-years-old, along with two crime bulletins to the public.

+In December 2024, the Federal Bureau of Investigation put up billboards in Las Vegas Valley seeking to raise awareness of Fitts' case with local residents.
+The agency has listed Fitts as one of their most wanted missing persons.